 Cloud-native technologies empower organizations to build and run scalable applications in modern, dynamic environments such as public, private, and hybrid clouds.
 Containers, service meshes, microservices, immutable infrastructure, and declarative APIs exemplify this approach.

-Since CNCF inception in 2015 by The Linux Foundation (non-profit organization), its focus is to accelerate adoption of cloud-native technologies.
+Since CNCF’s inception in 2015 by The Linux Foundation (a non-profit organization), its focus is to accelerate the adoption of cloud-native technologies.
 Additionally, with founding members as Google, CoreOS, Mesosphere, Red Hat, Twitter, Huawei, Intel, Cisco, IBM, Docker, Univa, and VMware, it is now supported by 450+ members.

 Kubernetes is one of the most recognized projects as part of CNCF, which was contributed to the Linux Foundation by Google as a seed technology.
 CNCF hosts KubeCon technology conferences, which have become a keystone event for technical users and the community.

 Key takeaways from KubeCon have been summarized below:

 #1 – Rise of Cloud Native along with Community Support